yangliu28/ros_group_project_delta/README.md

 Matthew Dobrowsky: human machine interface

 ## What's inside
+*ps9_main* package contains the main program of controlling the work flow of baxter.
+Libraries from other packages will be used.

+*ps9_arm_motion* package contains a library of arm motion planning and execution of baxter's right arm.

+*ps9_gripper_control* package contains a library of controlling the yale gripper.

+*ps9_hmi* package contains a library of how to let human interact with blocks and baxter.

+*ps9_pcl* package contains a library of point cloud processing, retrive information of color, position and orientation.

+## Tips for team work
+1) In the README.md of each package, give a demo usage of your library, includes the #include, class instantiation and important member function.
+Or, just give an standalone test program for your library.

+2) Make sure there is no compile error before making a pull request.

 ## Test instruction
 1) Make sure that Baxter's power, e-stop, and network cable are all plugged in and ready to go.